 Josh is a member of the board of directors for the Greater Washington Urban League as well as Climate Ride, two organizations that allow him to promote healthy, sustainable, resilient communities for all.
-Josh is also a LEED Accredited Professional and serves as an instructor for the International Town & Gown Association's online certificate program in town-gown relations.
+Josh is also a LEED Accredited Professional.

 As unofficial chief endurance officer of the Center, Josh enjoys going the distance on his bike (having pedaled solo and self-supported 4,275 miles across the United States in the summer of 2013) and on foot (recently completing his first 100-mile ultramarathon in February 2015).